The firm knock on the door made her jump. Even though she was expecting this knock, the police arrived much faster than she had imagined.

 “Mr. Sharma, have a seat if you want, I will be with you shortly. “ He said to the husband as he walked towards the door.

 “Ma’am, can I talk to you outside?”
-It was more of an order and she obliged, stepping outside the door.
+It was more of an order and she obliged, stepping outside.
 She noticed another officer standing just outside the door – a female office that walked over to her as soon as she stepped out.

 “Mrs. Sharma!”
 Officer Wilson paused, “We are responded to your emergency call.”